JoaoManuel2005/Pairs_tradingbot/README.md

 - Test for cointegration between pairs of stocks
 - Calculate spread and z-score for pairs trading
 - Backtest trading strategy
-- Paper trading using Alpaca API
+- Trading using Alpaca API